 The chapel in Discoed was first mentioned in 1291 and later (up to this day) this chapel was seen as a subsidiary to the main church in Presteigne parish – the amazing, ancient St Andrew’s Church in Presteigne some 5 kilometers to the east from Discoed.

-The ancient yew trees (there are three) and a spring (now – a well) at the churchyard gate might show a hint to a much older shrine though.
+The ancient yew trees (there are three) and a spring (now – a well) at the churchyard gate might show a hint of a much older shrine though.
 It is not uncommon to see medieval churches next to ancient trees that are older than the churches themselves – each of them might be a historical shrine or a well-known place for gatherings.

 Giant yew trees around the church

 Enormous yew (female) is found also to the southwest of the church – it has a circumference of 6.71 m.
-Some 100 m to the south-east from the entrance in the church is one more large yew tree with a circumference of 3.94 m at a height of 0.9 m.
+Some 100 m to the south-east from the entrance of the church is one more large yew tree with a circumference of 3.94 m at a height of 0.9 m.

 The age of the tree